Contact Us

 Laguna, “Spirit of the Pond”

-Provenance: A drop of water splashed out of a pond from a frog’s dive
+Splinter: A drop of water splashed out of a pond from a frog’s dive

 Laguna is a carefree scintillavum, enjoying quiet afternoons in the cool water of his home pond.
 He is a great admirer of fishes and frogs, and has made friends with all his animal neighbors.